 We urge you to register your trip to Burma with the Consular Office.
 For an explanation of registration, see our page titled Travel Registration.

-Important Note to all United States citizens traveling to Burma: Although many sanctions have recently been lifted, no Burmese bank accepts traveler's checks and Burmese businesses rarely have capabilities to accept credit cards.
+Although many sanctions have recently been lifted, no Burmese bank accepts traveler's checks and Burmese businesses rarely have capabilities to accept credit cards.
 While several banks in Burma now accept limited Visa or Master Card ATM card withdrawals, we encourage foreign travelers to enter the country with enough cash to cover all expenses, including unexpected ones.
 Please plan accordingly to ensure a smooth trip.

 Like our Consular Section on facebook!